-Dr Kelliher's extensive research in the field of rural business and community development within the RIKON research group at WIT was acknowledged in the award citation
+Dr Kelliher's extensive research in the field of rural business and community development within the RIKON research group at SETU was acknowledged in the award citation

-Dr Felicity Kelliher, Irish Academy of Management Chair and Senior Lecturer in Management at the School of Business, Waterford Institute of Technology received the prestigious British Academy of Management (BAM) Companion Award 2019 at the 33rd annual BAM conference, hosted by Aston University Birmingham in early September.
+Dr Felicity Kelliher, Irish Academy of Management Chair and Senior Lecturer in Management at the School of Business, South East Technological University received the prestigious British Academy of Management (BAM) Companion Award 2019 at the 33rd annual BAM conference, hosted by Aston University Birmingham in early September.

 Companionship of BAM is an award made by invitation only in recognition of outstanding contributions to the field of Management.
 The award is a way in which the BAM community honours those who have provided leadership in management practice or thought, or development of the field and its diverse community.

 Dr Kelliher is a senior lecturer in Management at SETU School's of Business and co-founder of the RIKON research centre.
 Her specialisms include leadership and change management.
 Felicity is a mentor on the Waterford Chamber Regional Leaders Programme